oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 tokyo     cluster-coxskjynjra   user-coxskjynjra
 ```

 This is all rather verbose.
-Instead we will use [kubectx](https://github.com/ahmetb/kubectx)(I'm a huge fan).
+Instead we'll use [kubectx](https://github.com/ahmetb/kubectx)(I'm a huge fan).
 Install kubectx (which we could have used to rename the contexts earlier):

 ```console
 wget https://github.com/ahmetb/kubectx/releases/download/v0.9.4/kubectx